v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/iterators.md

 Per verificare le operazioni eseguite dal compilatore, è possibile usare lo strumento Ildsam.exe per visualizzare il codice Microsoft Intermediate Language generato per un metodo iteratore.

-Quando si crea un iteratore per una [classe](../../../csharp/language-reference/keywords/class.md) o uno [struct](../../../csharp/language-reference/keywords/struct.md), non è necessario implementare l'intera interfaccia <xref:System.Collections.IEnumerator>.
+When you create an iterator for a [class](../../../csharp/language-reference/keywords/class.md) or [struct](../../../csharp/language-reference/keywords/struct.md), you do not have to implement the whole <xref:System.Collections.IEnumerator> interface.
 Quando il compilatore rileva l'iteratore, genera automaticamente i metodi `Current`, `MoveNext` e `Dispose` dell'interfaccia <xref:System.Collections.IEnumerator> o <xref:System.Collections.Generic.IEnumerator%601>.

 In ogni iterazione successiva del ciclo `For Each…Next` (o alla chiamata diretta a `IEnumerator.MoveNext`), il corpo di codice iteratore successivo riprende dopo la precedente istruzione `Yield`.
-Continua quindi con l'istruzione `Yield` successiva fino a quando non viene raggiunta la fine del corpo dell'iteratore o fino a quando non viene rilevata un'istruzione `Exit Function` o `Return`.
+It then continues to the next `Yield` statement until the end of the iterator body is reached, or until an `Exit Function` or `Return` statement is encountered.

-Gli iteratori non supportano il metodo <xref:System.Collections.IEnumerator.Reset%2A?displayProperty=nameWithType>.
+Iterators do not support the <xref:System.Collections.IEnumerator.Reset%2A?displayProperty=nameWithType> method.
 Per eseguire di nuovo l'iterazione dall'inizio, è necessario ottenere un nuovo iteratore.

-Per ulteriori informazioni, vedere la [specifica del linguaggio Visual Basic](../../../visual-basic/reference/language-specification/index.md).
+For additional information, see the [Visual Basic Language Specification](../../../visual-basic/reference/language-specification/index.md).

 ## <a name="BKMK_UseOfIterators"></a> Uso degli iteratori